What to Feed a Horse to Keep It Healthy

 Apples: Apples are another sweet treat that horses enjoy, and they are a good source of vitamins and minerals.

-Peppermints: Peppermints are a popular treat for horses, and many horses find the strong, sweet flavor appealing.
+Peppermints: Peppermints are a popular treat for horses, and many horses find the strong, sweet flavour appealing.

 Beet pulp: Beet pulp is a fibrous, high-energy food that can be soaked and added to a horse’s diet.